Home Buyer ProgramNevada County Habitat for Humanity

 Since you will actually be buying your home from Habitat, you must demonstrate your ability to pay the monthly mortgage payment.

-This monthly payment will include a payment on the principal mortgage note, a payment for property taxes and homeowners
+This monthly payment will include a payment on the principal mortgage note (which it is important to remember can be sold to a note investing firm such as Amerinote Xchange later down the line), a payment for property taxes and homeowners

 insurance.
 We will help you determine if this payment will jeopardize your ability to meet all your other family financial obligations and

 expenses.
 We can also help you if you need to develop a budget to determine your eligibility.